ashish-panicker/react-navigation/README.md

 // src/App.js (updated)
 import React from 'react';
-import { Routes, Route, Link } from 'react-router-dom';
+import { Routes, Route, Link } from 'react-router';
 import Layout from './components/Layout'; // Import the Layout component

 // ...
 Home and Users components (as defined previously) ...